Jill Biden is getting right to work — on both her jobs

 As she settles into the East Wing, Jill Biden’s mandate is similar to the president’s: try to restore a sense of normal order to Washington in the disoriented aftermath of the Trump years.

-“I think first ladies can make a huge impact,” says McBride.
+“I think first ladies can make a huge impact,” McBride says.
 “They have an enormous impact on the soul and conscience of the nation.
 Because they often can rise above politics in the heat of the moment and just connect on a very human level.”

 Gutin thinks it might be the nation’s conscience Jill Biden is after.
 On the campaign trail Joe Biden talked a lot about restoring decency and civility to America.
 His wife, in her first week as first lady, seemed to want to show how it’s done.